hadley/adv-r/dsl.md

   "track", "wbr")
 ```

-### `with_html`

 If you look at this list carefully, you'll see there are quite a few tags that have the same name as base R functions (`body`, `col`, `q`, `source`, `sub`, `summary`, `table`), and others that clash with popular packages (e.g. `map`).
-So we don't want to make all the functions available (in either the global environment or a package environment) by default.
-So what we'll do is put them in a list, and add some additional code to make it easy to use them when desired.
+That implies we don't want to make all the functions available (in either the global environment or a package environment) by default.
+Instead, we'll put them in a list, and add some additional code to make it easy to use them when desired.
+First we make a named list:

 ```r
 tag_fs <- c(